All's not what it seems

 The traditional publishing houses promoted quality through more-or-less rigorous peer-review, so as to maintain the desirability of their offerings.
 This doesn't apply to OA publishers.
 Quite the opposite, in fact.
 Their incentive is to publish more works, so as to increase revenue, and the barrier to entry is commensurately low: quantity over quality.
 They offer an outlet for authors whose work wouldn't be accepted by reputable journals and, in so doing, debase humankind's knowledge base.

-Accordingly, although they may claim to offer peer-review, in some cases the stated turnaround time is so fast, a couple of days isn't uncommon, that I cannot believe it's rigorous, if it exists at all.
+Accordingly, although they may claim to offer peer-review, in some cases the stated turnaround time is so fast, a couple of days isn't uncommon, that I cannot believe it's rigorous; nothing more than window dressing, if it exists at all.
 And the article processing charges sometimes border on extortion: I can buy single articles from reputable, traditional publishers for $20–$50, but have seen OA acceptance fees up to 100-fold higher.

 Many of these skeevy OA publishers claim to be based, in whole or in part, in the US, UK, or the like.
 In many cases, they are actually based in India.
-And, whereas quality journals can rely on being found by reputation, the gutter journals use boilerplate bulk email templates to spam harvested address lists.
+And, whereas quality journals can rely on authors finding them by reputation, the gutter journals use boilerplate bulk email templates to spam harvested address lists.

 This is not to say that all OA journals are disreputable.
 PLOS One, for example, published by the Public Library of Science, seems to be of high quality.
 There are others, often funded by professional societies or non-profit organisations with a focus on their scope of interest.
 OA predators, in contrast, fling the net far and wide.

 Remember, reputable publishers don't, or rarely, solicit for submissions; that's not how their revenue model works.
-So, if an editor approaches eminent Prof. you; extolling your work and its importance to the journal, especially if the field is irrelevant; emphasising urgency; and using a standard of English that would embarrass a child, and confuse the hell out of a non-native speaker, you might want to give it a hard pass.
+So, if an editor approaches eminent Prof. you; extolling your work and its importance to the journal, especially if the field is irrelevant; emphasising urgency; and using a poor standard of English, you might want to give it a hard pass.

 A game of two halves